oktetlabs/test-environment/doc/sphinx/pages/group_te_user.rst

 Optional libraries and packages:

-* perl-Time-HiRes - package on Redhat/Fedora is very usefull (it allows to avoid mixture in log because of unprecise timestamps in messages logged by Dispatcher (via logging script)).
+* perl-Time-HiRes - package on Redhat/Fedora is very useful (it allows to avoid mixture in log because of unprecise timestamps in messages logged by Dispatcher (via logging script)).